Two Gringos Go Surfing

 I woke up with a hangover.

-Now wait just one minute.
-A hangover?
-Come on.
-I’m no biology buff, but it shouldn’t take my liver 12 hours to metabolize the alcohol from two (rather girly) drinks from the night before.
-Even if it wasn’t a hangover, it sure felt like one.
-Why did I feel like such crap?
+At least it felt like one.
+Though I’m no biology buff, it shouldn’t take my liver 12 hours to metabolize the alcohol from two (rather girly) drinks from the night before.

 Maybe it was dehydration.
 Or lack of exercise.
 An omega-3/omega-6 imbalance?
 Rolling out of the wrong side of the bed.
 The possibilities were